Ditchling: Landmarks

 There are two Sites of Special Scientific Interest within the parish of Ditchling.
 Ditchling Common is of biological interest because of the variety of heath grassland habitats, created by the different drainage conditions throughout the common.
 The second site is Clayton to Offham Escarpment, which stretches from Hassocks in the west, passing through many parishes including Ditchling, to Lewes in the East.
 The most famous and highest peak of this escarpment is Ditchling Beacon.
 This whole scarp site is of biological importance due to its rare chalk grassland habitat.

 Notable buildings and areas

 Unlike its neighbouring parishes, the natural world in this countryside is much more threatened by development.
-Much of its natural and historic cultural assets have been minimised in the face of this wave of regional over-development.
+Much of its natural and historic cultural assets have been minimised in the face of this wave of regional overdevelopment.
 Ditchling Common is the very best of these assets and still holds an extraordinary assemblage of wildlife which thrive on the damp Weald Clay grasslands.

 Ditchling has only retained its historic integrity thanks to the fierce defence by its residents, who have thwarted a bypass scheme and various built developments.
 Although is oppressed by through traffic, little fields come still close into the heart of the village.
 At Keymer, the Tileworks Clay Pit is now lost to housing development, but it was once a place where "searchers on hands and knees found the teeth of miniature crocodiles and the scales of swampland fish".